syeandel/Einstein_IFE/README.md

 These calculations **MUST** use the same data file as in `3_wells_on`.
 This file has been copied in.

-The directories are set up as in `3_wells_on` but now in the `potential.lmp` file the variable `ein_lambda` is set to 1.0 indicating the harmonic wells are fully activated, and the variable `pot_lambda` is varied.
+The directories are set up as in `3_wells_on` but now in the `potential.lmp` file the variable `ein_lambda` is set to 1.0 indicating the harmonic wells are fully activated, and the variable `pot_lambda` is varied according to the directory name.

-**Note that the free energy calculated here is to activate the interactions and so must be negated in the final calculation.**
+> **NOTE:** The free energy calculated here is to activate the interactions and so must be **negated** in the final calculation.

 The calculations are run as before, with `lambda_*/` being performed first, follwed by the perturbation in `lambda_*/delta_*/`.